foundersandcoders/git-workflow-workshop-for-two/README.md

   $ git checkout master
   ```

 1. Programmer 2 [pulls](https://git-scm.com/docs/git-pull) the remote `master` branch to make sure that the latest version of the project is available locally.
-There have been in the remote `master` branch changes since none of you have pushed any changes to the remote yet.

   ```sh
   $ git pull origin master